This is a continuous recruitment that may close at any time. Prompt application is encouraged.

-Work is primarily performed outside requiring prolonged standing, walking, kneeling, crouching, squatting, stooping, and bending; prolonged periods in the water; work on slippery and uneven surfaces; ability to lift, carry, and move objects totaling up to 100 pounds in weight; may be exposed to chlorine, acids and other chemicals, as well as, blood and body fluids; including prolonged and extreme exposure to the sun; and have mobility, vision, hearing, and dexterity levels appropriate to the duties to be performed.
+Work is primarily performed in an office environment requiring prolonged sitting or standing; walking, kneeling, crouching, squatting, stooping, bending, leaning and twisting; operate a computer terminal, typewriter and calculator; exposure to computer glare, vibrations and pitch; ability to lift, carry and move objects totaling approximately 15 pounds in weight and have mobility, vision, hearing and dexterity levels appropriate to the duties to be performed.

-The above statements are intended to describe the general nature and level of work performed by persons assigned to this job.
-They are not intended to be a comprehensive list of all duties, responsibilities, and skills required.
+NOTE: The above statements are intended to describe the general nature and level of work performed by persons assigned to this job.
+They are not intended to be a comprehensive list of all duties, responsibilities and skills required.

 FAIR LABOR STANDARDS ACT DESIGNATION: